amyinorbit/hons/_posts/2016-12-06-week13-roundup.md

+---
-title: Week 13 Roundup: Feasibility Demo
+title: "Week 13 Roundup: Feasibility Demo"
-template: post.html
+layout: post
 date: 2016-12-06
+---

 Last week I had my feasibility demonstration with Ian.
 The goal was to show the preliminary research I've been doing since September.
 Since we were supposed